Pine Mountain Settlement School

 TAGS: 1932 Community Fair Day ; Community Fair Day ; Community Fair ; community events ; fairs ; Pine Mountain Settlement School community ; farms ; competitions ; games ; food ; home products displays ;

 The 1932 Community Fair Day is one of many annual events that has a long history at Pine Mountain Settlement School.
 It started in 1917 as an extension of the Harlan County Fair and the School’s “Farmer’s Day.”
-Abner Boggs, a Pine Mountain community resident and musician summed up the iconic day as quoted in the 1944 edition of the Notes from the Pine Mountain Settlement School.
+Abner Boggs, a Pine Mountain community resident and musician is summed up as part of the iconic traditions of the day as quoted in the 1944 edition of the Notes from the Pine Mountain Settlement School.

 While the fundamental program of the Fair has remained remarkably consistent, the scale and scope of the Fair have varied from year to year as interest in fairs has waxed and waned in the School, the community, and the nation.

 The October 1932 issue of the PMSS student publication, THE PINE CONE, featured this article on its front page:

 LARGE CROWD ATTENDS FAIR DAY